lajanugen/DM_feb16demo/README.md

 Training

-The `train/lstm/train_lstm.lua1 script is used to for training.
+The `train/lstm/train_lstm.lua1 script is used for training.
 Adjust the hyperparameter values at the beginning of the script as necessary.

 Run the script as follows